Aleynaesr/Tech-Words/README.md

 # Tech-Words

+# This repository is only for website github page. -----> https://aleynaesr.github.io/Tech-Words/

-# This repository just includes website demo.
-Visit for more information ----->  https://github.com/Aleynaesr/TechWords-Dictionary-Website
+# Visit for more information ----->  https://github.com/Aleynaesr/TechWords-Dictionary-Website